When leasing a commercial building for rent, you become its tenant, rather than its owner.

 After you’ve narrowed down your list of commercial properties to choose from, it’s a good idea to have a commercial lease broker evaluate the properties and help you negotiate.

-After you’ve secured your commercial building for rent and found commercial tenants, it is important to maintain the space and the tenant-landlord relationship.
+After you’ve secured your commercial building for rent and found commercial tenants, it’s important to maintain the space and the tenant-landlord relationship.

-There will be maintenance and repair issues that you’ll need to work out.
+There will likely be maintenance and repair issues that you’ll need to work out.

 Plus, you’ll need to do a visual inspection of the commercial building for rent on a regular basis for health and safety reasons as well as for its business operations.